quat1024/incorporeal-3/README.md

 * ender soul core, kind of??
 * the datapack and lexicon (cut paste from 1.16 for now)
 * redstone root crop
-* corporea soul core's replacement mechanic (corporea spark on player head)
+* corporea soul core's *mechanic* (now just a corporea spark on player head), not the block itself
+* ticket conjurer

 ## Things left to port

+* ticket conjurer's HUD overlay when you're holding one
-* potion soul core
+* potion soul core (needs an entity)
-* ticket conjurer (item, chat mixin, overlay)
-* rod of the fractured space (item, entity) (remember the botania rods tag)
+* rod of the fractured space (needs an entity) (also remember the botania rods tag)
 * maybe change natural circuits to be stonecut from redstone roots instead of dropping
 * Redo ender soulcores a little bit.
 It also needs to correctly drain mana.
 This will need some work i think